NSLS-II-SMI/bluesky-nexus/README.md

 ---

-## Installation and usage in the context of bluesky container (Bluesky deployment)
+## Installation and usage in the context of bluesky container (bluesky deployment)

   Make sure that the “nexus.py” file is located in the “beamline_config” directory.
 The content of “nexus.py” is: